 - More modern: Reflects 10 years and 4 months of technical progress since the D200 launch.

-Advantages of the Nikon D200:
+Arguments in favor of the Nikon D200:

-- Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Faster burst: Shoots at higher frequency (5 vs 3 flaps/sec) to capture the decisive moment.

 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.

 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.